hpi-sam/digital-fuesim-manv/README.md

 1. Run `docker build -f docker/Dockerfile -t digital-fuesim-manv .`

+### Docker ENVs

+-   All available Docker ENVs are listed with their default values in [the docker-compose file](./docker-compose.yml).

 ## Before you commit

 -   We are using [git lfs](https://git-lfs.github.com/).
 You can see the file types that currently use git lfs in [.gitattributes](.gitattributes).
 If you add another binary (or very large) file type to the repository you should add it there too.